MicrosoftDocs/data-integration/data-integration/dataflows/dataflows-incremental-refresh.md

 The following list explains the settings in the **Incremental refresh settings** window.

-1. **Incremental refresh on/off toggle** – this slider toggles incremental refresh policy on/off for the entity
+* **Incremental refresh on/off toggle**&mdash;this slider toggles incremental refresh policy on or off for the entity.
-2. **Filter field drop down** – selects the query field on which the entity should be filtered for increments.
+* **Filter field drop down**&mdash;selects the query field on which the entity should be filtered for increments.
 This field only contains *datetime* fields.
 You cannot use incremental refresh if your entity doesn’t contain a *datetime* field.
-3. **Store rows from the past** – the following example helps explain the next few settings.
+* **Store rows from the past**&mdash;the following example helps explain the next few settings.

-    For this example, we define a refresh policy to store five years of data in total, and incrementally refresh 10 days of data.
+    This example defines a refresh policy to store five years of data in total, and incrementally refresh 10 days of data.
 If the entity is refreshed daily, the following is carried out for each refresh operation:

     * Add a new day of data.
     * Refresh 10 days up to the current date.
     * Remove calendar years that are older than five years prior to the current date.
 For example, if the current date is January 1st 2019, the year 2013 is removed.

-    The first dataflow refresh may take a while to import all five years, but subsequent refreshes are likely to complete in a small fraction of the initial refresh time.
+    The first dataflow refresh might take a while to import all five years, but subsequent refreshes are likely to complete in a small fraction of the initial refresh time.

-4. **Detect data changes** - Incremental refresh of 10 days is much more efficient than full refresh of 5 years, but  we may be able to do even better.
+* **Detect data changes**&mdashIncremental refresh of 10 days is much more efficient than full refresh of 5 years, but you might be able to do even better.
 When you select the **Detect data changes** checkbox, you can select a date/time column to identify and refresh only the days where the data has changed.
 This assumes such a column exists in the source system, which is typically for auditing purposes.
 The maximum value of this column is evaluated for each of the periods in the incremental range.
-If that data has not changed since the last refresh, there is no need to refresh the period.
+If that data has not changed since the last refresh, there's no need to refresh the period.
 In the example, this could further reduce the days incrementally refreshed from 10 to perhaps two.

 > [!TIP]
-> The current design requires that the column to detect data changes be persisted and cached into memory.
-You may want to consider one of the following techniques to reduce cardinality and memory consumption:
+> The current design requires that the column used to detect data changes be persisted and cached into memory.
+You might want to consider one of the following techniques to reduce cardinality and memory consumption:
 >
 >    * Persist only the maximum value of this column at time of refresh, perhaps using a Power Query function.
 >    * Reduce the precision to a level that is acceptable given your refresh-frequency requirements.

-5. **Only refresh complete periods** - imagine your refresh is scheduled to run at 4:00 AM every morning.
+* **Only refresh complete periods**&mdash;imagine your refresh is scheduled to run at 4:00 AM every morning.
 If data appears in the source system during those first four hours of that day, you may not want to account for it.
 Some business metrics, such as barrels per day in the oil and gas industry, are not practical or sensible to account for based on partial days.

     Another example where only refreshing complete periods is appropriate is refreshing data from a financial system.
 Imagine a financial system where data for the previous month is approved on the 12th calendar day of the month.
 You could set the incremental range to 1 month and schedule the refresh to run on the 12th day of the month.
 With this option checked, it would refresh January data (the most recent complete monthly period) on February 12th.